veliovgroup/Meteor-Files/README.md

   source(src="{{fileURL fileRef 'webm'}}?play=true" type="video/webm")
 ```

-<small>__Note!__: There is no build-in way for image or video resizing, encoding and re-sampling, below example how you can multiple file versions:</small>
+__Note!__: There is no build-in way for image or video resizing, encoding and re-sampling, below example how you can multiple file versions:
 ```coffeescript
 FilesCollection = new Meteor.Files()